jeff-adkisson/swe-3313-spring-2025/project/details-final-presentation.md

 You will also:

-1) Create a link to your final presentation in your team's GitHub repo project documentation.
+- Create a link to your final presentation in your team's GitHub repo project documentation.
 Make sure the link is easily found and organized into your prior work.
-2) Answer questions about your implementation after we present your video to the entire group.
-Every team member must participate.
-3) Be present for both days of presentations.
-Attendance will be taken on presentation days.

 ### Submission Steps